fbpx

 Proper tree care is vital to the health of your tree.
 Two important tree care principles in Utah are proper watering and fertilization.
 Deep watering ensures that your tree roots will reach the water they need, which is vital in Utah because of our dry climate.

 Fertilization is also vital because many trees in Utah suffer from iron chlorosis, an iron deficiency that results from bad soil conditions.
 To help combat iron chlorosis and drought stress, deep water your trees and give them root fertilization treatments.
+Stewart’s Tree Service offers fertilization treatments for iron chlorosis and other treatments for sick trees.
+Call or text our office at 801-226-2261 for more information.

 Deep Watering Evergreen Trees and Deciduous Trees